atelier-saulx/aviato/README.md

 - 🗳 - A UI suite designed for CMS + DMS interfaces and web applications.
 - 📦 - A set of high-quality React components out of the box.
 - 🛡 - Written in TypeScript with predictable static types.
-- 🎨 - Powerful theme customization.
 - 🪝 - Contains a comprehensive collection of React Hooks.
+- 🌙 - Dark theme support out of the box.

 ---